cloudmesh-community/fa18-523-60/paper/paper.md

 `$sudo ufw status`

-Other MongoDBc Configuration can be edited through /etc/mongodb.conf files such as port and hostnames , file paths
+9. Other MongoDBc Configuration can be edited through /etc/mongodb.conf files such as port and hostnames , file paths

 `sudo nano /etc/mongodb.conf`

-> "Add your server's IP address to the bindIP value:"[@www-digitaloceaninst]
+> "Add your server's IP address to the bindIP value:" [@www-digitaloceaninst].

 logappend=true